EDUCATION & QUALIFICATIONS

 I have worked as an External Examiner on the Masters in Computer Animation, MSc in Computer Animation and Digital Effects programmes of study at Bournemouth University and the BA (Hons) Computer Animation programme of study at Abertay University.
 I have also worked with the London Effects Animation Festival and been a panel judge for Scottish Bafta.
 I have also created a number of small pieces of work for exhibition; Glasgow Science Centre information overload (Video project 2007); ArtPark 2005 displayed in the House for an Art Lover (Video project 2005).

 In 2010 I took the decision with my partner to take a break from full time education to home educate our teenage son who is diagnosed with Aspergers and is on the autistic spectrum.
 I also set up a commercial art gallery (The Whithorn Art Gallery), set up and chaired a growing arts and craft association within Dumfries & Galloway (Creative Whithorn).
-I have also used my free time to continue my fine art practice and I am a currently a board member of the Dumfries and Galloway Arts festival (www.dgartsfestival.org.uk).
-In 2015 I will be jointly launching an online creative journal called darkmatter.scot which explore aesthetics, philosophy, politics and creative writing.
-I am also presently involved in the initial programming and planning phase of an animation and experimental film festival to be based at the GrainStore in South West Scotland in August 2015.
+I used my free time to continue my fine art practice and was asked to be a board member of the Dumfries and Galloway Arts festival (www.dgartsfestival.org.uk).
+I was also involved in the initial programming and planning phase of an animation and experimental film festival to be based at the GrainStore in South West Scotland.